aire-program/aire-impact-dashboard/README.md

 - upload their own datasets
 - integrate or extend the dashboard in their own environments

-The synthetic dataset also supports teaching, demonstration, and onboarding without requiring access to restricted institutional systems.
+The synthetic dataset also supports orientation, sandbox testing, and onboarding without requiring any connection to restricted institutional systems.

 ---